Public Theology: Leadership, Culture, and the Gospel

 Description

-Amid decline, polarization, and a society which is either indifferent to or resentful of its existence, the church in North America is in desperate need of a new theological paradigm.
-Groundbreaking church leadership has always been theological in nature, as exhibited by Paul’s letter to the church in Rome and Luther’s ninety-five theses.
+Amid decline, polarization, and a society that is either indifferent to or resentful of its existence, the church is in desperate need of a new theological paradigm.
+Groundbreaking church leadership has always been theological in nature, as exhibited by Paul’s letter to the church in Rome and Luther’s Ninety-Five Theses.
 The leadership response to polarized churches and to societal indifference and resentment is, surprisingly, a theological rubric built on beauty.
-That is, it is only the other-worldly beauty of the Gospel of Christ, the beauty of a crucified Messiah raised from the dead, that can unify a divided church and energize its mission within a local culture.
-Operating within the robust paradigm of theological aesthetics, this Cohort will equip pastors and church leaders to lead theologically, not only within their own congregations, but within the local cultures that their congregations serve.
-Particular attention will be given to preaching, spiritual formation, and making disciples who live out the beauty of the Gospel within their own vocations..
+That is, it is only the otherworldly beauty of the gospel of Christ, the beauty of a crucified Messiah raised from the dead, that can unify a divided church and energize its mission within a local culture.
+Operating within the robust paradigm of theological aesthetics, this cohort will equip pastors and church leaders to lead theologically, not only within their own congregations but within the local cultures that their congregations serve.
+Particular attention will be given to leadership, spiritual formation, cultural engagement, and to making disciples who live out the beauty of the gospel within their own vocations.

 Cohort participants will: